-‘Tis the season for travel in China.
+’Tis the season for travel in China.
 But virus fears cast a shadow over festivities.

 “On this trip home, the crayfish were divine,” she wrote last month on her Weibo social media account.

-Wuhan’s Yellow Crane Tower topped the list for popular attractions for next week, followed by Shanghai Disneyland and Xian’s terra-cotta warriors, according to a report from Chinese ticket-booking platform Ctrip,
+Wuhan’s Yellow Crane Tower topped the list of popular attractions for next week, followed by Shanghai Disneyland and Xian’s terra-cotta warriors, according to a report from Chinese ticket-booking platform Ctrip,

 It’s hard to imagine Wuhan making it to No. 1 in a typical year.
 But patriotism and rubbernecking are powerful forces.
 And Wuhan was the epicenter of a devastating pandemic.

-Zuo said life has largely returned to normal in the city, though most people still wear masks and some residential compounds still check temperatures at the gate.
-She said she’s a little nervous about the flood of tourists on the way.
+Zuo said life has largely returned to normal in the city, although most people still wear masks and some residential compounds still check temperatures at the gate.
+She said she is a little nervous about the flood of tourists on the way.

 “It’s still a bit risky,” she said.
 “I don’t feel I need to go out to have fun on this specific week.”